OpenGene/fastp/README.md

 Same as the [base correction feature](#base-correction-for-pe-data), this function is also based on overlapping detection, which has adjustable parameters `overlap_len_require (default 30)`, `overlap_diff_limit (default 5)` and `overlap_diff_limit_percent (default 20%)`.
 Please note that the reads should meet these three conditions simultaneously.

+# deduplication
+Since `v0.22.0`, fastp supports deduplication for FASTQ data.
+Specify `-D` or `--dedup` to enable this option.
+The duplication evaluation module has been improved to get more accurate result.
+Please also note that when deduplication is enabled, the evaluated duplication rate might be slightly different compared to the case that deduplication is not enabled.
+This is due to duplication evaluation mode applies more calculation (and uses more memory) to get more accurate result.

 # all options
 ```shell
 usage: fastp -i <in1> -o <out1> [-I <in1> -O <out2>] [options...]